6110-sp25/6110-sp25.github.io/_pages/office-hours.md

 This page contains the schedule for staff office hours.

+Here are the normal recitation times and locations:
+- W: 4pm - 6pm at **26-210**
+- F: 3pm - 7pm at **36-372**

+For weeks with project deadlines, we have the additional office hours:
+- R: 4 - 6pm at **26-210**

 The following is a list of programming languages each TA is comfortable with.

 - **Chengyuan**: Rust, TypeScript, Java